Using the UK Conformity Assessed (UKCA) Mark After Brexit

-From 1 January 2021, EU-appointed Notified Bodies based in the UK will be referred to as UK Approved Bodies.
-The CE marking will no longer be valid or accepted by EU authorities after 31 December 2020 for any product which was CE approved using a UK-based former EU Notified Body.
+Since 1 January 2021, EU-appointed Notified Bodies based in the UK are referred to as UK Approved Bodies.
+The CE marking is no longer valid or accepted by EU authorities for any product which was CE approved using a UK-based former EU Notified Body.
 Instead, the certification needs to be transferred to an EU-27 Notified Body to be maintained or a Notified Body recognized by the EU (such as those countries that have an MRA with the EU).

 Our team of experts can help you continue to export to the EU without needing to find a new EU-notified Body.
 All Element UK Notified Body certificates will be transferred to another Element Notified Body (within or recognized by the EU-27).

-If the certificate needs to be transferred from an EU Notified Body to the UK Approved Body, the product will also require UKCA marking for the UK market, including a technical file and UK Declaration of Conformity.
+If the certificate needs to be transferred from an EU Notified Body to the UK Approved Body, the product will also require UKCA marking for the UK market, including a technical file and UK Declaration of Conformity by 31 December 2024.

 Element has a dedicated team providing ISO 17065 accredited Product and Business Process Certification Services that are delivered from many of our offices across the globe.

 Element offers Notified Body review and EU-Type Examination certification of your wireless products subject to the scope of the Radio Equipment Directive (RED).

 Internet of Things (IoT) Testing & Certification

 Our IoT testing services cover a wide range of wireless devices including radios, Wi-Fi, RFID, ZigBee, Bluetooth and BLE devices, with customers from a variety of industries.